 Pitch to Publications

-Select your top three images to pitch to publications and remember to pitch one media outlet at a time (for more tips on getting your project images published, read our best tips in this post).
+Select your top three images to pitch to publications and remember to pitch one media outlet at a time.
 This is important to do second because many publications are more likely to publish your images if they haven’t already been seen by your entire social media following.

 Update your portfolio on your website